 Objective: To assess whether different forms of family violence against women were associated with impaired size at birth and early childhood growth.

-Methods: A sub-study embedded into a community-based food and micronutrient supplementation trial (MINIMat) of pregnant women in rural Bangladesh, included a 2-year follow-up of the 3164 live-born children of participating women.
-Anthropometric data were collected from birth up to 24 months of age, and converted to WHO growth standard SD-scores.
-Size at birth and early childhood growth were assessed in relation to women’s exposure to physical, sexual and emotional violence, and level of controlling behaviour in family.
+Methods: A substudy embedded into a community-based food and micronutrient supplementation trial (MINIMat) of pregnant women in rural Bangladesh included a 2-year follow-up of the 3164 live-born children of participating women.
+Anthropometric data were collected from birth up to 24 months of age, and converted to WHO growth standard SD scores.
+Size at birth and early childhood growth were assessed in relation to women’s exposure to physical, sexual and emotional violence and the level of controlling behaviour in the family.

-Conclusions: Violence against women was associated with increased risk of foetal and early childhood growth impairment, adding to the multitude of proven and plausible health consequences caused by this problem.
+Conclusions: Violence against women was associated with an increased risk of fetal and early childhood growth impairment, adding to the multitude of confirmed and plausible health consequences caused by this problem.